Deformations of Dimer Models: Mutations of dimer models

-In addition, it has been conjectured that all consistent dimer models associated with the same lattice polygon are mutation equivalent, but it is still open in general (see \cite[pp396--397]{Boc_abc}).
-We note that partial answers were given in several papers, see e.g., \cite{Boc_toricNCCR,GK,HS,Nak}.
+Note that it has been conjectured that all consistent dimer models associated with the same lattice polygon are mutation-equivalent.
+This conjecture is still open in general (see \cite[pp.~396--397]{Boc_abc}).
+We note that partial answers were given in several papers (e.g., \cite{Boc_toricNCCR,GK,HS,Nak}).

-\begin{remark} The mutation of dimer models is also defined as the dual of the \emph{mutation of a quiver with potential} (= \emph{QP}) in the sense of \cite{DWZ} (see e.g., \cite[subsection~7.2]{Boc_toricNCCR}, \cite[Section~4]{Nak}).
+\begin{Remark}A mutation of a dimer model is also defined as the dual of the \emph{mutation of a quiver with potential} (= \emph{QP}) in the sense of~\cite{DWZ} (see also \cite[Section~7.2]{Boc_toricNCCR}, \cite[Section~4]{Nak}).
 Although we can consider the mutation of a QP for any vertex of the quiver having no loops and 2-cycles, the resulting QP is not necessarily the dual of a dimer model.
-To make the resulting one the dual of a dimer model, we need the assumption that the mutated vertex has two incoming (equivalently, two outgoing) arrows, which is equivalent to the face of a dimer model corresponding to such a vertex is quadrangle. \end{remark}
+To make the resulting quiver the dual of a dimer model, we need to assume that the mutated vertex has two incoming (equivalently, two outgoing) arrows, which is equivalent to assuming that the face of a dimer model corresponding to such a vertex is a quadrangle. \end{Remark}

-In the theory of deformations of dimer models, type I zigzag paths are important.
-We can use the mutations for making a type II zigzag path type I as in the example below.
+In the theory of (extended) deformations of dimer models, type~I zigzag paths are important.
+We can use mutations to change a type~II zigzag path into type~I as in the example below.

-\begin{example} We consider the following dimer model $\Gamma$ (the left one).
-Since the face $0$ is a quadrangle, we can apply the mutation and have the dimer model $\mu_0(\Gamma)$ as follows.
+\begin{Example} We consider the following dimer model $\Gamma$ (the image on the left).
+Since the face~$0$ is a quadrangle, we can apply the mutation and obtain the dimer model $\mu_0(\Gamma)$ as follows.

 We can see that the zigzag path on $\Gamma$ whose slope is $(-1,1)$ or $(1,-1)$ is type II.
-On the other hand, we see that $\mu_0(\Gamma)$ is isoradial, and hence all zigzag paths are type I. \end{example}
+On the other hand, we see that $\mu_0(\Gamma)$ is isoradial, and hence all zigzag paths are type I. \end{Example}